 - If you do not have a spoj account, please create one.
 If you already have an account, edit your registration preferences, setting the "Teacher (school coach)" option.

 - On receiving the registration fee we will send you a confirmation message.

 We have carefully prepared a problem set to suit participants at all skill levels, including beginners.
 If you are familiar with online judge systems like SPOJ, you will have a general idea of the sort of problems to expect, but there will also be a few nice surprises.
 Each problem set is slightly different.
 In general:

-- problem sets consist of a total of 5 problems, of varying difficulty,
+- most problem sets consist of a total of around 5 problems, of varying difficulty,

-- each problem set contains several simple problems, with hints and programming tips,
+- each problem set contains several simple problems, with many hints and programming tips,

 - most problem sets include one or two challenges, in which users compete against each other to find the best possible solution to a problem,